frzxw/frzxw/README.md

 # Hey there! 👋

-I'm a fourth-semester computer science student passionate about **data science** and **software development**.
-I love building projects that are both technically challenging and useful for solving real-world problems.
-My goal is to continuously learn and apply new technologies to create innovative solutions.
+I'm a computer science student passionate about **software development**.
+I enjoy building projects that solve real-world problems and aim to continuously learn and apply new technologies.

-## 🌐 Portfolio

-Check out my projects and journey at [frzxw.vercel.app](https://frzxw.vercel.app) 🌍

 ## 🛠️ Technologies